Corionis/ELS/artifacts/document/developer.md

  - https://github.com/JFormDesigner/svgSalamander

 In the interest of readability and extensibility some portions of ELS are written-out in "long hand" code.
-Heavy abstration and terse "denso-code" have been avoided, while other areas are more object-oriented.
+Heavy abstraction and terse "denso-code" have been avoided, while other areas are more object-oriented.
 To that end many data elements do not have one or more layers of getters and setters.
 Instead the longer, direct, more descriptive and readable, approach has been used (right or wrong).